ashleywxwx/janus-word-service/README.md

 # Janus Word Service

 An Example REST API built with Express.
-See [Janus Core](https://github.com/AndrewBell/janus-core) for more details
+See [Janus Core](https://github.com/AndrewBell/janus-core) for more details.

+This project was created in order to have some simple downstream services as part of the larger Janus project, therefore this code is not "production grade"

 ## Requirements